 To book your flight to Chiang Mai (CNX), I recommend using aggregator sites, such as Google Flights, SkyScanner, Kayak, Orbitz, Hipmunk, WayAnyWay, Skiplagged, Momondo, and others to research and get the best deal.
 You might also want to check the web sites of individual airlines.
 It is recommended to use privacy mode or anonymous searching on your browser, so as not to drive up demand for what you’re searching for, which could increase the price.

 Thai food… yum!
-Fresh tropical fruits and vegetables, curries, soups, noodles, rice, smoothies, juices, snacks, and more.
+Fresh tropical fruits and vegetables, curries, soups, noodles, stir fries, rice, smoothies, juices, snacks, and more.
 Thais love to eat, do it all the time, and it is typically a social affair.
 Food and drink are always available.
 There are also fun and instructional Thai cooking classes.